oishikm/Universal-Turing-Machine-1.0/README.md

 2. Compile both .cpp files easily using the *auto_compile.sh* script:
 		`$ ./auto_compile.sh`,
-	or, do it yourself like a pro using g++ or something.
+	or, compile them yourself using g++ or a similar C++ compiler.
 The files are *code_creator.cpp* and *universal_turing_machine.cpp*

 3. Create the *code.dat* file using:
 		`$ ./code_creator`,
 	or using the executable filename you used manually.
 The Universal Turing Machine reads its State Transition Table from this file.
-NOTE: If you do not know what a Turing Machine is, Google it or something.
+NOTE: If you do not know clearly what a Universal Turing Machine is, [check this](https://en.wikipedia.org/wiki/Universal_Turing_machine).

 4. Run the Turing Machine using:
 		`$ ./utm`,